wacncontent/CustomizeTool/output/includes/service-bus-event-hubs-get-started-receive-storm.md

 This tutorial uses an [HDInsight Storm] installation, which comes with the Event Hubs spout already available.

-1. Follow the [HDInsight Storm - Get Started](/documentation/articles/hdinsight-storm-overview) procedure to create a new HDInsight cluster, and connect to it via Remote Desktop.
+1. Follow the [HDInsight Storm - Get <!-- deleted by customization Started](/documentation/articles/hdinsight-storm-overview) --><!-- keep by customization: begin --> Started](/documentation/articles/hdinsight-storm-getting-started) <!-- keep by customization: end --> procedure to create a new HDInsight cluster, and connect to it via Remote Desktop.

 2. Copy the `%STORM_HOME%\examples\eventhubspout\eventhubs-storm-spout-0.9-jar-with-dependencies.jar` file to your local development environment.
 This contains the events-storm-spout.